aeinn/null-s-log/_posts/2024-08-20-Nihongo-Benkyo.md

 The current implementation method is inspired from [Using Jekyll _includes as custom liquid functions](https://hamishwillee.github.io/2014/11/13/jekyll-includes-are-functions/)

 I believe that my current implementation is flawed and can be improved.

+### rant
+I felt like I might be too greedy attempting to do all things I'm not familiar with all in the same time
+- learning japanese
+- using linux
+- using jekyll

+all while carrying the feelings of wanting to attempt more activities, such as improve drawings, make game, learn music, improve current blog design, improve my social etc

+oh man, sudden feeling of time being limited